JCuadrado101/gis_mapping/README.md

 This package is designed for quick implementation of the Google Maps API for flutter applications.
 This package heavily depends on the google_maps package for Flutter Web.
 All parameters and settings of the GIS_Mapping is extremely opinionated and has very limited configuration.
 This is meant to be a plug and play solution for GIS Mapping configurations.

+To use the GEOJSON feature - make sure that you have two sets of files:

+1 - GEOJSON Lines
+2 - GEOJSON Circles

+This package should not be used if these features are combined in one geojson file.

 ## Features

 The feature of this package includes the following: